What Does the Foreseeable Future of an AUTOSAR Engineer Look Like?

 In the 1990s, as automotive electronics fully took hold, the demand for embedded software engineers grew significantly.
-Engineers went from a career of being a software coder to having to learn model-based design (MBD).
+Engineers went from a career of being software coders to having to learn model-based design (MBD).
 The skills needed changed.
-Some drivers to MBD were to ensure quality, increase re-use, and decrease development time.
+Some drivers for MBD were to ensure quality, increase reuse, and decrease development time.

 For the embedded software and controls engineers this created an entirely new career path that could take many forms.
 Some examples with descriptions are listed below:

-- Workflow process engineers – Integrates this process described above into a full product development lifecycle.
+Workflow process engineers – Integrate this process described above into a full product development lifecycle.

-- Software test engineers – Verifies and validates the code against requirements or standards.
+Software test engineers – Verify and validates the code against requirements or standards.

 This process has been standard in many industries for decades now.
 The tools (predominantly MATLAB® and Simulink®) are commonly used by most major manufacturers of vehicles and a large majority of suppliers.